-We read a lot about different clinics online but something stood out about Bath Fertility Clinic (as it was back then) and when we saw they held regular free tours with nothing hidden we had nothing to lose.
+We read a lot about different clinics online but something stood out about Care Fertility Bath and when we saw they held regular free tours with nothing hidden we had nothing to lose.
 So, in July 2017 we decided to book on the tour and have a chat with one of the lovely nurses (I believe this was Helen and she was soon to play a larger role in our journey).
 We loved the clinic – we loved how open, honest and friendly everyone was.
 No corner of the clinic was missed (We couldn’t go into the part where the magic happens but the large windows enabled us to see everything) so we felt confident in these people who would potentially be handling our future embabies, should we be so lucky to get some.

 Just a month later we’d booked our first consultation with Dr Walker and the turn around was just a few weeks.
 At the end of September, we sat down with Dr Walker who looked through our extensive tests including sperm samples, bloods and a laparoscopy and he was very honest and said we could still have a chance of conceiving naturally, albeit a small one, so did we want to try naturally for another 6 months?
 We both agreed we didn’t – we’d been trying over two years at this point and we’d never ever seen a positive pregnancy test.
 We had enough funding to go with one round of ICSI so we just thought lets go with it; what is meant to be will be and if it doesn’t work, I can continue to try to lose weight while we saved for another go.